kevalin/tomato-timer.nvim/README.md

 ### keymaps

-You You can also set some shortcut keys, such as my current configuration:
+You can also set some shortcut keys, such as my current configuration:

 ```lua
 local map = vim.api.nvim_set_keymap